 Hi everyone!
-My name is Alayna Bigalbal and I am currently a student at George Mason University studying Civil & Environmental engineering.
+My name is Alayna Bigalbal and I am currently a Civil/Environmental Engineer and graduate of George Mason University.
 You may be thinking, “why on earth is an engineering student part of a health and wellness blog?
 Aren’t engineering students supposed to be all technical and math oriented?”
 Well, yes, yes we are.
 And yes, I am geeky, but, I have a passion about fitness, health, and wellness.
 Plus, I think my technical, perfectionist traits that I get from my career path helps me manage my lifestyle.

 collegiately was not for me and I began running with the GMU running club.
 After a few months, I became vice president and am now currently their team captain designing workouts and training plans for our team.
 The running club has athletes of all different levels so I am experiences in adapting workouts/training plans for each individual depending on their fitness level and goals.
 I am still currently racing and placing in my age group or placing in the top 3 overall females.
 I am definitely distance oriented.
 I focus on running/training for half marathons (and eventually a full!).
 I also love biking, swimming (although I am not all that good at swimming, but I try!), walking, strength training, and yoga.
 Like most athletes, there are many obstacles that impede your progress.
 I have had my fair share of injuries and sicknesses that I have healed through various methods including diet, stretches, care, chiropractic work, AK, and even acupuncture so I can continue working towards my goals.

 As active as I am, I know how important a healthy diet is for overall health.
 I am one of the many who suffer from celiac disease and have issues with dairy and soy.
 However, I do not let these

 stop me from getting the nutrients I need to fuel my body to perform optimally.